mtransier/AdventOfCode2024/README.md

 Puzzle: [Hoof It](https://adventofcode.com/2024/day/10)

 This time, I have two solutions for part 1: the initial one designed to solve exactly this part and the solution for part 2, which is also usable for part 1.
 That happens if you don't know what comes next ...
 I still decided to keep them both in the sources.
 Part 1 focuses on finding the reachable points, while part 2 keeps track of the different paths.
+Given that only the second solution is required, this is one of the four shortest solutions of all 25 days, with just 31 lines (including blank lines).

 <details>
   <summary>Solution</summary>